Detailed Tablet Requirements

 While RAM is used to store the program while it is running, files and applications are stored permanently on the hard disk drive or in many new tablets on a solid state drive.
 Either a hard drive, which contains a spinning disk, or a solid state drive that contains no moving parts, are acceptable storage devices.
-Computers with SSD drives generally start faster but may contain less storage space than a conventional disk drive.
-The speed minimum recommendation for disk drives is 250 GigaBytes, but many tables have 128 GB drives.
+Computers with SSD drives operate faster but may contain less storage space than a conventional disk drive.
+The speed minimum recommendation for disk drives is 250 Gigabytes, but many tables have 128 GB drives.
 Users might want to purchase a USB connected hard drive for additional storage.

 The wireless connection allows the tablet to connect to other devices and the internet.
 We require an 802.11 a/g/n wireless card and recommend that it be dual band for use across campus.

 Input Device (Pen):

 Speed requires a digital or active pen for writing on the pen-enabled tablet, as opposed to a slate or some other device that uses a simple stylus with not internal electronics.
 One brand of digital pen is made by Wacom.
 Some professors suggest using a Wacom because they are easily replaced and students can share pens in an emergency.
 Some tablets use other kinds of digital pens such as N-trig, the S Pen and others.

 Vogt Building Room 203